|

 In memory of this sense of irony and joy, The Friends of Charles

-Katz are posthumously mounting The Incredible Bar Mitzvah Machine
+Katz launched The Incredible Bar Mitzvah Machine

 at Toronto’s Nuit